Eugene Lang College offers the Bachelor of Arts in

-- Bachelor of Science (Environmental Studies only) students must complete at least 60 liberal arts credits and not more than 60 credits in non-liberal arts courses (defined as studio and practice-based courses and internships)
+- Bachelor of Science students must complete at least 60 liberal arts credits and not more than 60 credits in non-liberal arts courses (defined as studio and practice-based courses and internships)

-- Five required foundation courses: Writing the Essay 1, Writing the Essay 2, First-Year Workshop, First-Year Advising Seminar, and Reading NYC
+- Three required foundation courses: Writing the Essay 1, Writing the Essay 2, First-Year Advising Seminar

 - Two University Lecture (ULEC) courses (transfer students entering with sophomore status or higher are exempt from this requirement)

 - Completion of the requirements for a Lang major or interdisciplinary program (usually 13 courses), including a senior capstone